The Integer-valued Moving-Average Random Field: Marginal Properties of INMA Random Fields

-where the observation~$X_{s,t}$ does not only depend on the ``current'' and ``past'' innovations~$\varepsilon_{s-i,t-j}$ with $i,j\geq 0$, but also on ``future'' innovations~$\varepsilon_{s+k,t+l}$ with $k>0$ or $l>0$.
+where the observation~$X_{s,t}$ does not only depend on the ``current'' and ``past'' innovations~$\varepsilon_{s-i,t-j}$ with $i,j\geq 0$, but also on ``future'' innovations~$\varepsilon_{s+k,t+l}$ with $k>0$ or $l>0$, see Figure~\ref{fig: multilateral structure} for illustration.
 Here, one just has to simulate additional innovations in the first step, the remaining steps are as before.
+The simulation of the multilateral INAR random field, by contrast, is much more demanding, see \citet[p.~11]{karlis24} for details.
+Although the present research mainly focuses on the unilateral INMA model according to \eqref{eq: model inma} (formally, the multilateral model \eqref{eq: model inma multilateral} might be understood as a ``shifted'' unilateral INMA$(p_1+q_1,p_2+q_2)$ model), we shall sometimes also briefly refer to the above multilateral extension, see Remark~\ref{remark: multilateral} and Section~\ref{section: Numerical Illustrations}.

-The simulation of the multilateral INAR random field \citep[see][]{karlis24}, by contrast, is much more demanding.
-So altogether, the INMA random fields offer a simple way of simulating spatial dependence in grid data and are thus useful for, e.g., simulation-based power analyses of tests for spatial dependence, such as in \citet{wei_kim_24}. \end{remark}
+So altogether, the INMA random fields offer a simple way of simulating spatial dependence in regular grid data, also see Section~\ref{section: Numerical Illustrations} for a further discussion.
+Hence, they are useful for, e.g., simulation-based power analyses of tests for spatial dependence, such as in \citet{wei_kim_24}. \end{remark}